voc0der/Skip-Game-Launcher/README.md

 The Python suite needs `pytest` and `pyyaml` and runs anywhere.
-The Pester suite covers everything up to the IExpress call; the call itself is exercised end to end by the `Verify` workflow, which rebuilds all 67 launchers and reads the commands back out of the results.
+The Pester suite covers everything up to the IExpress call; the call itself is exercised end to end by the `Verify` workflow, which rebuilds every launcher and reads the commands back out of the results.

 `scripts/verify.py` reads the launch command back out of each executable and